ZexinLin2001/ai-calendar-agent/README.md

 > *"What are my events today?"*
 > *"Do I have anything on 2025-05-10?"*
+> *"Create an event on 2025-05-10 with title Flight to xxx City from 7AM to 10AM"

 Powered by `pydantic-ai`, Gemini LLMs, and Google Calendar API.